JimHagan/udpclient/README.md

 Usage: `udpclient [dest host or IP] [dest port] [payload]`

-Example: `udpclient "my.metrics.host.com" 8094 "boost.udp.test,host=testhost count=1"`
+Example: `udpclient "my.metrics.host.com" 8094 "TEST"`

 Many useful packages use UDP as a means of receiving input form distributed sources.
 Such packages include: Logstash, InfluxDB, Telegraf, and various statsd clients.
 Some of the main benefits of UDP for certain distributed data applilcations are: